-Tip 2: Forget the taxi or the Aerobus and get a TMB airport bus (number 46).
+- getting a TMB airport bus (number 46).
 It operates daily from 5 in the morning to 00:15 at night from both airport terminals.
 The no. 46 bus travels from the city centre stopping first at T2.
 It then continues on to T1.
 The cost of the journey on the TMB buses is considerably cheaper than the Aerobus – a single journey costs €2.15 , compared to €5.90 on the Aerobus from T2 and T1!

 Tip 3: If you love cycling, ask a local person (preferably your host if you do couchsurfing in Barcelona) to get you a city bike.
 It’s an affordable way to see the city and burn some extra calories.

 Tip 4: All the city-run museums (including the Museu Picasso, MUHBA and MNAC) are free on Sunday afternoons, from 3pm to 8pm.

 Tip 5: If you’re here late September don’t miss the five-day Festes de la Mercè – disconted drinks and food are served in certain areas of the city.

 Tip 6: Book your tickets online for sightseeing big spots in Barcelona.
 Otherwise you may wait up to 6 hours in the queue to see la Sagrada Familia.

 Tip 7: Watch your bag/backpack when visiting La Rambla.
 It’s unashamedly touristy and many people get victims of pickpocketers.